zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-google.md

 [APZ 100.3] (# apz100.3) {# apz100.3 .ref .apz} "If anyone does,"
-Samyak Pratipada, Anuloma Pratipada, Unchanged Pratipada, Aliases Pratipada, Dharmanudharma Pratipada, follows, "If one follows so Going from here to beyond. ”The path (beyond) says to the immortal Nirvana.
+Samyak Pratipada, Anuloma Pratipada, Unchanged Pratipada, Aliases Pratipada, Dharmanudharma Pratipada, follows, "If one follows so Going from here to beyond. ”The path (beyond) says to the immortal Nibbana.
 This is what the defilements, the masses, and the consecrated say.

 [APZ 100.4] (# apz100.4) # apz100.4 .ref .apz} "Going Abroad" means Abroad